Questions and answers about the proposed Mountain Bike park

-The impact on those homes immediately bordering the site, which is expecting up to 200 users per day at the weekend, all enjoying the adrenaline rush that comes with Mountain Biking - noise is likely to be a particular issue, as is safety and security on the site.
+The impact on homes immediately bordering the site, which is expecting up to 200 users per day at the weekend, enjoying the adrenaline rush that comes with Mountain Biking - noise is likely to be a particular issue, as is safety and security on the site.
 Preventing unauthorised, out-of-hours use will also be a challenge.

 This is an untested project, with no existing examples of how such a facility works from a commercial perspective, or from a practical viewpoint.
 We don't know whether the project can generate enough income to develop and maintain the community facilities – we know that past operations on the site have not succeeded in doing this.
-Also Pedal Progression Ltd are a small business and this is a very ambitious project for them.

 Whether the facility will be able to attract the diversity of users to deliver to the BANES objective of getting 'more people more active more often'.
 We have struggled to find images of women and girls, older people or those from the BAME communities enjoying mountain biking.
 We are also concerned about how it can be made genuinely affordable and accessible to everyone in the community.
 (We have published a blog from a resident who has calculated that it would cost £100 for a family of four to visit the park )